James Dewey Watson

 Biography

-James Dewey Watson is an American molecular biologist, geneticist, and zoologist.
-In 1953, he co-authored with Francis Crick the academic paper in Nature proposing the double helix structure of the DNA molecule.
-Watson, Crick and Maurice Wilkins were awarded the 1962 Nobel Prize in Physiology or Medicine "for their discoveries concerning the molecular structure of nucleic acids and its significance for information transfer in living material".
+James Dewey Watson was an American molecular biologist, geneticist, and zoologist.
+In 1953, he and Francis Crick co-authored an academic paper in Nature proposing the double helix structure of the DNA molecule, building on research by Rosalind Franklin and Raymond Gosling.
+In 1962, Watson, Crick, and Maurice Wilkins were awarded the Nobel Prize in Physiology or Medicine "for their discoveries concerning the molecular structure of nucleic acids and its significance for information transfer in living material".

 Read more on Wikipedia →